What if I come from a non-EU country with which the UK has a social security agreement?

 If you are normally self-employed in a country that has an applicable social security agreement with the UK, and you will also be self-employed in the UK, you may not have to pay UK NIC.
 Instead, you may remain in your home country social security system.

-In most cases, migrants are hired in the UK, so these rules do not apply and the migrant has to pay NIC.
+However, in most cases, migrants are hired in the UK, so these rules do not apply and the migrant has to pay NIC from day one of working in the UK.

 Am I eligible for UK social security benefits?